NLnetLabs/rpki-doc/source/routinator/manual-page.rst

        .. option:: --listen-systemd

               The RTR listening socket will be acquired from systemd via socket activation.
-Use this option together with systemds socket units to allow a Routinator running as a regular user to bind to the default RTR port 323.
+Use this option together with systemd's socket units to allow a Routinator running as a regular user to bind to the default RTR port 323.

               Currently, all TCP listener sockets handed over by systemd will be used for the RTR protocol.

        .. option:: --refresh=seconds

               The amount of seconds the server should wait after having finished updating and validating the local repository before starting to update again.
-The next update will earlier if objects in the repository expire earlier.
+The next update will be earlier if objects in the repository expire earlier.
 The default value is 600 seconds.

        .. option:: --retry=seconds

               The amount of seconds to suggest to an RTR client to wait before trying to request data again if that failed.
-The default value is 600 seconds, the value recommended in :rfc:`8210`.
+The default value is 600 seconds, as recommended in :rfc:`8210`.

        .. option:: --expire=seconds

               The amount of seconds to an RTR client can keep using data if it cannot refresh it.
 After that time, the client should discard the data.
 Note that this value was introduced in version 1 of the RTR protocol and is thus not relevant for clients that only implement version 0.
 The default value, as recommended in :rfc:`8210`, is 7200 seconds.

        .. option:: --history=count